 My point is that acute recovery is great, but don’t forget about training intrinsic recovery mechanisms via the 4 homeostatic regulators to increase your physiologic flexibility.

-Training intrinsic recovery makes you more robust and anti-fragile which is truly the next level.
+Training intrinsic recovery makes you more robust and anti-fragile.

 Stay tuned for more info on both.